-An individual in the business of assisting in arranging funding or negotiating contracts for a client buy who does not loan the money himself.
+An individual in the business of assisting in arranging funding (or negotiating contracts) for a client.
+The broker does not loan the money himself.
 Brokers usually charge a fee or receive a commission for their services.

 When the lender and/or the home builder subsidized the mortgage by lowering the interest rate during the first few years of the loan.
 While the payments are initially low, they will increase when the subsidy expires.

 The amount of cash derived over a certain period of time from an income-producing property.
 The cash flow should be large enough to pay the expenses of the income producing property (mortgage payment, maintenance, utilities, etc).